amiaopensource/av-python-carpentry/_episodes/06-makingdecisions.md

 > ## What?
 > If the results aren't what you expected, what are your next steps to understand what happened?
 > > ## Solution
-> > Check mediainfo
+> > Check MediaInfo
 > > Ask a colleague
 > {: .solution}
 {: .challenge}

 FFV1 is a great codec for losslessly compressing uncompressed video.
 However, if a video is already encoded with a lossy codec, like DV or born-digital videos, transcoding to FFV1 will increase the file size.
-For comparison, it's like converting a JPEG image file to TIFF or JPEG2000.
+As a comparison, it would similar to converting a JPEG image file to TIFF or JPEG2000.
 The lossy original was designed to encode that information as efficiently as it could.
-Encoding it with a different codec will just store the existing information in a more verbose format.
+Encoding it with a different lossless codec will just store the existing information in a more verbose format.

 ## Transcoding Everything to MKV/FFV1
 For now, let's go ahead and transcode everything just to see the difference.